hadim/docker-omero/README.md

 You can now connect to OMERO with the [OMERO Insight client](http://downloads.openmicroscopy.org/latest/omero5).
 Default admin credentials are root and password.
 Don't forget to change the password !

-If you want to run the server, you can do:
+If you want to stop the OMERO server, you can do:

 ```
 make stop
 ```

-To start the server at the same state than when you'll stop it:
+To start the server at the same state than you stoped it:

 ```
 make startpg startomero
 ```

-If you erase the data container, you'll lost all OMERO data and you have to re do the init process.
+If you erase the data container, you'll lost all OMERO data and you'll have to re do the init process.

-To explore the data container you can do:
+To start a shell in the data container:

 ```
 make datash